sshcrack/react-cookie-manager/README.md

 ```

 The CookieManager component needs to wrap your entire application to properly manage cookie consent across all components and pages.
+Styles are automatically injected; no manual CSS import is required.

 ## Contents